 Tip 6: Leverage trigger events to your advantage

-I define a trigger event happening associated with a consequence so significant that it causes new behaviors, ideas, and new sales opportunities.
+I define a trigger event associated with a consequence so significant that it causes new behaviors, ideas, and new sales opportunities.

 You will find specific trigger events that matter more to your audience than others because what you offer addresses different problems and emotional motivations.

 Trigger events matter for two key reasons.
 First, they can indicate that the status quo in an organization is changing, and second, they can contribute to the development of timely and relevant sales and marketing messaging.